hugohaggmark/hugohaggmark.github.io/_posts/2014-04-16-celebrating-and-summarizing-my-30-somethings.md

 layout: post
 title: Celebrating and summarizing my 30 something’s
 date: 2014-04-16 08:00:06.000000000 +02:00
-categories:
-  - Personal
 tags:
   - Personal
 permalink: "/2014/04/16/celebrating-and-summarizing-my-30-somethings/"
 ---

-> I dedicate this post to my wonderful wife Katrin and our fantastic boys William and Maximilian.
+> I dedicate this post to my wonderful wife Katrin and our fantastic boys William, Maximilian and our amazing girl Paula.
 I love you very much.

 ## The Beginning of the End